Contact Us Today (424) 372-3112

 In most criminal cases in Los Angeles, a defendant can post a cash bail before they appear in front of a judge at their arraignment.

-Exactly how long it takes before someone can post cash bail depends on how long it will take police to get through the booking process.
+Exactly how long it takes for someone to post cash bail depends on how long it takes the police to complete the booking process.

 Taking fingerprints before posting bail